usnistgov/pyproject2conda/README.md

 dev-extras = ["matplotlib"]
 dev = ["hello[test]", "hello[dev-extras]"]
 dist-pypi = [
-# this is intended to be parsed with --no-base option
+# this is intended to be parsed with --skip-package option
 "setuptools",
 "build",
 ]